-Organizations with such an international presence are typically on an Enterprise Premier plan.
+Organizations with such an international presence are typically on an Premier plan.

 If a company headquartered in Australia has offices in Singapore, Japan, France, and the UK but hardly any presence in the US, then the multi-region storage feature with proper configuration of the folder structure can really improve the performance of their Files.com site.

-This example can be performed with an Enterprise Premier account which provides access to all regions, or with an Enterprise account using only two regions.
+This example can be performed with an Premier account which provides access to all regions, or with an Power account using only two regions.

 The first step should be to identify which content is specific to each region, especially those files that are either frequently accessed or those that are extremely large, like videos or architectural drawings.
 Once the high-impact content has been identified, a redesign of their folder structure may be needed.